 Duration: 15-30 minutes

 The most valuable retrospectives focus on how teams can improve their working processes rather than the work itself.
-That’s because tasks may be a one-off, but processes indicate a longer-term way of doing things.
+The Ball Point game helps your team find the key to continuous process improvement.

-4. 🔐 Rusty Lake Escape Room Games – Test your communication and problem-solving skills
+10. Rusty Lake Escape Room Games – Test your communication and problem-solving skills

 Duration: 60-90 minutes